programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 532
 ```

-This means that 532,000 people would have travelled on international flights all together in January 1950 and January 1960.
+This means that 532,000 people would have travelled on international flights altogether in January 1950 and January 1960.

 2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950: